Barcelona records the hottest June in over 100 years as a heat wave grips Europe

 In Portugal, Lisbon was forecast to reach 33 C (91 F), typical for this time of the year, though some inland areas could still see peaks of 43 C (109 F), according to the national weather agency.
 June temperature records were broken in two locations in Portugal on June 29.

+The Portuguese weather service issued a statement Monday night confirming the highest single temperature ever recorded in mainland Portugal for the month of June at 46.6 C on June 29 in the town of Mora, west of Lisbon.
+The prior record was 44.9 C in 2017.

-Associated Press writers Barry Hatton in Lisbon, Portugal, and David Billier contributed to this report.
+Wilson reported from Barcelona.
+Jill Lawless in London, Barry Hatton in Lisbon, Portugal, Mike Corder in The Netherlands and David Biller in Rome contributed to this report.

 Credit: AP